Cost of Living in Cyprus

 Cost of transportation in Cyprus

-There hasn’t been a rail network in Cyprus since 1951, although it was confirmed in 2012 that, somewhere within the next 15 years, Cypriots should once again have access to intercity trains.
-Buses are available and are fairly inexpensive, with a single trip during the day costing around 1.50 EUR, while an unlimited 24-hour ticket costs 5 EUR for trips in a single city.
-Unfortunately, they are not always reliable and routes can be limited, so many people opt for private taxis at around 1 EUR per kilometre and a flat 4 EUR tariff, depending on the location.
+There hasn’t been a rail network in Cyprus since 1951, but Cypriots have been told they’ll once again have access to intercity trains in the next 15 years.
+Buses are available and are fairly inexpensive.
+Unfortunately, they are not always reliable and routes can be limited, so many people opt for private taxis.

 |Furnished two bedroom house||EUR 600|